population growth and industrial expansion is having a major impact on food, water and energy supplies. During the

 footprint is such that it now requires the equivalent of

-two whole Earths to sustain itself.
+two whole Earths to sustain itself in the long term.
 Farmland, fresh water and natural

 resources are becoming scarcer by the day.*